-The Immediate Coil is represented by the This instruction of the contract of
+The Immediate Coil is represented by the -(I)- symbol.

 This instruction operates exactly like the Normal Coil instruction.
 Additionally, an I/O module update is performed at the time the instruction is executed to output the coil state.
 The state of the referenced bit in the Discrete Image Register is also updated.